Quadratic Term Correction on Heaps' Law: Results from the random ball drawing model

 It is of a form of variance, but since $\pi_k(x)$ can be negative, we call it ``pseudo variance" (other names could be ``generalized variance with signed weights", ``generalized second moment", etc).
 Eq.(\ref{eq-2nd-der}) can then be summarized as: the curvature in the log-log scale is identical to a pseudo-variance.

-To recast this subsection: the dictionary size $V_{tot}$ does not appear in the final formula; the dictionary word type distribution information is all summarized in the moments $M_k$ ($k=2,3, \cdots T$); the first and the second derivative in the log-log scale are pseudo-mean and pseudo-variance, and in terms of the regression coefficients in Eq.(\ref{eq-q}), these are $\alpha + 2 \beta \log(T)$ (note the difference with the effective exponent $\alpha+\beta \log(T)$ in Eq.(\ref{eq-eff-exp}) ) and 2$\beta$.
+To recap this subsection: the vocabulary size $V_{tot}$ does not appear in the final formula; the dictionary word type distribution information is all summarized in the moments $M_k$ ($k=2,3, \cdots T$); the first derivative in the log-log scale is the pseudo-mean, or $\alpha + 2 \beta \log(T)$ in quadratic regression Eq.(\ref{eq-q}); the second derivative in the log-log scale is the pseudo-variance, or 2$\beta$ if Eq.(\ref{eq-q}) is used.